b0tchsec/b0tchsec.github.io/2017/bsidespdx/_posts/2017-10-21-do-not-trek.md

 When the intercept came up, I changed `DNT: 0` to `DNT: 1+1`.
 Lo and behold, the page reflected `Do not track is 2!` Next I tried to inject some other stuff and see what else was allowed.
 By modifying the DNT header to read `DNT: globals()` I was able to confirm that python was getting evaluated in the header.

-From here I decided to have a look at the filesystem so I intercepted another request and set it to `DNT: __builtins__.__import__('subprocess').check_output(["la", "-la"])` which yielded the contents of the current directory into the page.
+From here I decided to have a look at the filesystem so I intercepted another request and set it to `DNT: __builtins__.__import__('subprocess').check_output(["ls", "-la"])` which yielded the contents of the current directory into the page.
 From here I could see that there was a file named flag.

 # Solution
 Create or intercept an http request to the challenge host and set the DNT flag to: